-What made Ben Kwok become an illustrator?
+What made you become an illustrator?

-“I remember vividly at the age of 7 I wanted to be a veterinarian or a cartoonist.
+I remember vividly at the age of 7 I wanted to be a veterinarian or a cartoonist.
 I wanted to be a vet because I absolutely love animals and wanted to work with them for a living.
-Who knew there was so much education that was required to become a vet and then there was the option of being a cartoonist…
+Who knew there was so much education that was required to become a vet?
+Then there was the option of being a cartoonist.

-I actually really liked comic books at the time, but I didn’t know the difference so I just went with cartoonist.
-Fast forward to college, I was still not sure what I wanted to do, so I started off as a Graphic Designer.
+I actually really liked comic books at the time but I didn’t know the difference, so I just went with cartoonist.
+Fast forward to college, I was still not sure what I wanted to do, so I started off as a graphic designer.
 After my first semester at school, I hated it all.
 I wanted to draw and not play with fonts and layouts.

-“The “Ornate Elephant” is my most memorable illustration.
+The “Ornate Elephant” is my most memorable illustration.
 I keep telling this story, but I feel like it’s important to share.
-To back track a bit I hated my job as a graphic artist at a company I will not mention.
+To backtrack a bit, I hated my job as a graphic artist at a company.
 So I decided to do something about it and look for another job.
 I was able to find another job and started working for a new company.
 After only 1 week they decided to lay me off.
 I was so angry, bitter, lost, and just beaten up by the apparel industry.
 Since I had no plan B, I decided to just draw for fun.
 To draw whatever I wanted, whenever I wanted and however I wanted with no one to answer to.

-“I fell in love with H.R.
+I fell in love with H.R.
 Giger while I was in high school and discovered Alfonse Mucha in college.

-Then I stumbled upon Alfonse Mucha’s work and it totally blew my mind.
+Then I stumbled upon Alfonse Mucha’s work, and it totally blew my mind.
 His work is almost the exact opposite of Giger’s work.
-It has lots of rich colors, soft curving lines, with lots of focus on the flow of the lines.
+It has lots of rich colors, soft curving lines with lots of focus on the flow of the lines.
 Mucha’s work inspired me to play with different line widths and the way every line flows seamlessly into each other.